 Diabetes is a serious condition in which the body cannot maintain healthy blood glucose levels.
 Insulin, the hormone which regulates these levels, is no longer produced or is not produced in sufficient amounts by the body.
-People living with diabetes need to manage it daily, and it can have a significant impact on quality of life and health, including increased risk of cardiovascular disease (CVD), heart attack, stroke and blindness.
+People living with diabetes need to manage it daily, and it can have a significant impact on quality of life and health, including increased risk of cardiovascular disease (CVD) and heart conditions, heart attack, stroke and blindness.

 There are three main types of diabetes, plus a stage before diabetes called pre-diabetes.